tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 The initial contents of this registry are given in {{proxy-enumeration}}.

 New assignments in the "Proxy Protocol PvD Values" registry will be administered by IANA through Expert Review {{!RFC8126}}.
 Experts are requested to ensure that defined keys do not overlap in names or semantics, and have clear format definitions.
 The reference and notes fields MAY be empty.

+## New PvD Proxy Authentication Methods Registry {#proxy-auth-iana}

+IANA is requested to create a new registry "Proxy Authentication Methods PvD Values", within the "Provisioning Domains (PvDs)" registry page.
+This new registry reserves JSON values for the `method` key in `auth` sub-dictionary.
+The initial contents of this registry are given in {{proxy-enumeration}}.

+New assignments in the "Proxy Authentication Methods PvD Values" registry will be administered by IANA through Expert Review {{!RFC8126}}.
+Experts are requested to ensure that defined keys do not overlap in names or semantics, and have clear format definitions.
+The reference and notes fields MAY be empty.